rajanil/qtlBHM/README.md

     chr22   51221735    51223534    Active_promoter_LCL
     chr22   17639200    17639399    Weak_promoter_LCL

-In the above formats, positions can be 0-based or 1-based, as long as they are both the same.
+In the above formats, positions can be 0-based or 1-based, as long as they are the same in both files.

 ### Learning and Inference

 Learning and inference can be performed by passing the following arguments (using test data as examples).

-    python infer_causal_variants.py --output_file test/results.pkl --log_file test/run.log test/statistics.txt.gz test/annotations.bed.gz
+    python infer_causal_variants.py --output_prefix test/results test/statistics.txt.gz test/annotations.bed.gz

+This run will output three files:
+  1. `test/results_locus_posterior.txt.gz` -- this file lists the posterior probability that each tested locus is a QTL
+  2. `test/results_variant_posterior.txt.gz` -- this file lists the posterior probability that each variant is the causal variant for a specific locus
+  3. `test/results_annotations.txt` -- this file lists the weights and standard errors for each annotation, and the posterior enrichment for each annotation